Compiled by the Road Trip Alberta team

 The Fastest Route

 The fastest route from Edmonton to Grande Prairie is direct north on Highway 43.
-Once in Valleyview, the 43 will veer west and lead you directly into the city of Grande Prairie.
+Once in Valleyview, the 43 will veer west and lead you directly into your destination.
 This fastest route will still take a driver at least 4.5 hours considering it is 458kms of twinned roads.
-Keep in mind that this time estimate is only valid under good conditions; any kind of traffic, construction, or adverse weather might affect your driving time.
+Keep in mind that this time estimate is only valid under good conditions; any kind of traffic, construction, or adverse weather might affect your driving time and travel plans.